oneapi-src/oneDPL/documentation/library_guide/overview.rst

 For more information about parallel backends, see :doc:`Execution Policies <parallel_api/execution_policies>`

-To use Parallel API with the SYCL execution policies, you need to install the following software:
+To use Parallel API with the device execution policies, you need to install the following software:

 * A C++ compiler with support for SYCL 2020